The Prayer Life of Jesus

 The Ministry of Jesus included entire nights of prayer where He sought the Father to be filled with wisdom and strength to fight the powers of darkness that surrounded Him every moment.
 Usually such nights took place before a decision or crisis in the Savior’s life (Mark 1:35).

-Jesus took upon Himself human nature, and with it the possibility of yielding to sin.
+Christ took upon Himself human nature, and with it the possibility of yielding to sin.
 He was allowed to face life’s temptations like every human being, to fight the war like every child of God must fight it, at the peril of failure and eternal death.
-Only thus could it be said that He “was in all points tempted like as we are, yet without sin” (Heb.
-4:15).
+Only thus could it be said that He “was in all points tempted like as we are, yet without sin” (Hebrews 4:15).

-In Mark 1:35, we read that Jesus went out to a solitary place; and there He prayed to His Father during the night.
+In Mark 1:35, we read that Christ went out to a solitary place; and there He prayed to His Father during the night.
 And in Luke 6:12, we learn that He left His followers to spend the night in prayer at the foot of the mountain.

 In His service,